A-Loose-Screw/FTC-PerthComp-Example-Code/README.md

 ### [Gradle Building]
 - For Windows CommandPrompt/ PowerShell Debugging and installs, open a terminal of your choice in the directory that your code is located and type `.\gradlew` (The required JAVA_HOME for this build is jre1.8, Any higher will cause a prompt for a version change)

+if you are unsure how to set java_home, see here for details on setting it up https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/

+and you can grab the java version that i used to test this software from here https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

 - If installed/build is successful you can attempt to build your code via `.\gradlew teamcode:build`
 - For installing code onto a connected device (I.E a Phone) type `.\gradlew teamcode:installdebug`